konnectedvn/lovelace-vertical-slider-cover-card/README.md

 ### MANUAL INSTALL

-Download vertical-slider-cover-card.js and add it to your /config/wwww/vertical-slider-cover-card (make new dir if it's not exist).
+Download vertical-slider-cover-card.js and add it to your /config/wwww/vertical-slider-cover-card (make new dir if it does not exist).

 In Home Assistant Dashboard **Resource**, add resource path /local/vertical-slider-cover-card/vertical-slider-cover-card.js, type: module.